AB-7

 Key Takeaways

-• Authorizes California colleges and universities to provide admissions preference to descendants of American slavery.
+• Authorizes California colleges to provide admissions preference to descendants of American chattel slavery.

-• Requires all preferences to comply with existing federal law.
+• Mandates that all admissions preferences must comply with existing federal law.

 Summary